-This proposed AD would retain certain requirements of AD 2021-09-12.
-This proposed AD would also require revising the existing maintenance or inspection program, as applicable, to incorporate additional new or more restrictive airworthiness limitations, which are specified in EASA AD 2022-0142 already described, as proposed for incorporation by reference.
-Any differences with EASA AD 2022-0142 are identified as exceptions in the regulatory text of this AD.
+This proposed AD would retain the requirements of AD 2022-09-11.
+This proposed AD would also require revising the existing maintenance or inspection program, as applicable, to incorporate additional new or more restrictive airworthiness limitations, which are specified in EASA AD 2022-0125 described previously, as proposed for incorporation by reference.
+Any differences with EASA AD 2022-0125 are identified as exceptions in the regulatory text of this AD.

-This proposed AD would require revisions to certain operator maintenance documents to include new actions (e.g., inspections) and Critical Design Configuration Control Limitations (CDCCLs).
-Compliance with these actions and CDCCLs is required by 14 CFR 91.403(c).
+This proposed AD would require revisions to certain operator maintenance documents to include new actions (e.g., inspections).
+Compliance with these actions is required by 14 CFR 91.403(c).
 For airplanes that have been previously modified, altered, or repaired in the areas addressed by this proposed AD, the operator may not be able to accomplish the actions described in the revisions.
-In this situation, to comply with 14 CFR 91.403(c), the operator must request approval for an alternative method of compliance (AMOC) according to paragraph (n)(1) of this proposed AD.
+In this situation, to comply with 14 CFR 91.403(c), the operator must request approval for an alternative method of compliance (AMOC) according to paragraph (m)(1) of this proposed AD.